diogotcorreia/dtc-website/src/content/topprojects/lpe.md

 ---

 Livraria e Papelaria Espaço is a local bookstore in my area.
-I've help built their internet presence by coding a webstore as well as providing hosting and email services.
+I've helped build their internet presence by coding a webstore as well as providing hosting and email services.
 Furthermore, I've coded some tools that helped speed labour-intensive tasks in-store.